 Conclusion — How Much Do Personal Injury Attorneys Charge?

 The Paul Wilkinson Law Firm is a personal injury firm specializing in car accidents and other types of injury cases.
-If you’re in Colorado and involved in a personal injury case, schedule a free consultation with our attorneys.
+If you’re in Colorado and involved in a personal injury case, schedule a free consultation with our attorneys in Denver.
 It only takes a few minutes to learn more about the options available to you and your case.

 Get help today.
 For more information, call (303) 333-7285.